enszrlu/NextStep/README.md

 ![NextStep](./public/nextstepjs.png)

-**NextStep** is a lightweight onboarding library for Next.js applications.
-It utilizes [framer-motion](https://www.framer.com/motion/) for smooth animations.
+**NextStep** is a lightweight onboarding library for React applications.
+It utilizes [framer-motion](https://www.framer.com/motion/) for smooth animations and supports multiple React frameworks including Next.js, React Router, and Remix.

 **Some of the use cases:**